jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-9d-foreign-systems.md

-+++
+---
+title: "Foreign Economic Systems"
+heading: "Chapter 9d"
+weight: 112
+image: "/covers/wn.jpg"
-title=  "Foreign Economic systems" description=  "The policy of China favours agriculture more than all other employments" date=  2020-03-18 author=  "Adam Smith" image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-4/chapter-9c-errors" linkbtext=  "Errors" linkf=  "/research/smith/wealth-of-nations/book-4/chapter-9e" linkftext=  "Part 1" heading=  "Chapter 9e" icon=  "/icons/smith.png"
+description: "The economic policy of China favours agriculture more than all other employments"
-+++
+icon: "/icons/smith.png"
+author: Adam Smith
+---

 {{< s v="39" >}} The political economy of modern European nations was more favourable to manufactures and foreign trade, the industry of the towns, than to agriculture, the industry of the countryside.